Minnesota State Capitol artwork: Supreme Court Chamber murals

-In The Recording of the Precedents La Farge got his assistant Okakura to help him inscribe in Chinese characters on one of the scrolls, ‘First the white, and then the color on the top' this may have been a mischievous statement to other muralists when an artist should begin color studies for a mural, before or after the completion of the black and white cartoon for the composition.
-It also seems possible that the comment may have been directed at the Board of Commissioners for holding back a paycheck when there was a disagreement on the artist's process and whether milestones were achieved.
+In The Recording of the Precedents, La Farge asked his friend Okakura Kakuzō to help him inscribe Chinese characters on one of the scrolls.
+The characters actually read "First the white, and then the color on the top"—perhaps a mischievous reference to the process of painting of a mural, with color studies painted on top of a black and white cartoon.
+It also is possible that the comment may have been directed at the Board of Commissioners, who held back a paycheck for La Farge due to disagreement regarding the artist's process and completion of deadlines.

 The mural Moral and Divine Law was modified probably in the 1930s.
 A doorway around which the lunette had been installed was enclosed and the mural was then painted to blend into the new composition.